Never miss an important update |

 Opportunities are Infinite

-In addition, they need to learn about the new threats created by geopolitical situations, exposed data and third party risks.
+In addition, they need to learn about the new threats created by geopolitical situations, exposed data and third-party risks.
 One of the key areas targeted by such evil groups is the email or SMS that the fake organisation sends to the customers.
 The victims get a fake link that asks them to share their identification and authenticate account details.

 However, some institutions are improving security operations by using monitoring tools to apply advanced analytics systems based on AI and machine learning to detect malicious transactions.

-Banks faced criticism for cutting off 1.1m prospective individual customers and companies, where it failed to give clear reasons for its actions, and such steps raised concerns among the lawmakers.
+Banks faced criticism for cutting off 1.1m prospective individual customers and companies, where it failed to give clear reasons for its actions, and such steps raised concerns among lawmakers.

 Banks continue to employ thousands of investigators to review accounts and risky transactions.
 Nevertheless, there is a hesitation to employ new methods to support the work functions if it increases regulatory risks.
 Risk aversion may not help such institutions that are functioning on automatic systems.

-Some are seriously working to integrate applications to check fake transactions at all levels, services and products.
+Some are working to integrate applications to check fake transactions at all levels, services and products.
 But cybercriminal hack systems use effective methods to make rapid cyberattacks, reaching everyone in every part of the world through the internet.

 Security is not an IT issue and should not be given over exclusively to the IT department.
 The institutions require specialised teams to handle internal errors and practices like basic hygiene factors associated with mobile apps and vulnerabilities created by the work culture.

-The future mobiles will work as a multipurpose instrument used for many different tasks.
+The future mobiles will work as a multipurpose instrument for many different tasks.
 Therefore, a joint effort of customers, banks and regulatory authorities is required to handle the issues related to the transactions conducted on mobile phones.

 The most common Scam Investments include :